gmonika-blip/my-aws-restart-journey/Projects/3D E-Commerce Project/Project2.md

 This architecture achieves:

-- Serverless-first scalability and cost efficiency
+- Serverless-fast scalability and cost efficiency
 - Hybrid database strategy for performance and consistency
 - High-performance 3D delivery using CDN and caching
 - Strong security at every layer